 How should we handle multiple amounts to be collected from the same contact on the same day?
 This setting determines a default value for your assigned contacts.
 The setting in the contact settings determines whether you collect multiple invoices in a single payment or in multiple payments.

 If your gateway settles it’s transactions by deducting the commission/fees it charges you from the deposit you receive then you can use uCollect to calculate and post these fees.
 You can combine a flat rate per transaction and a percentage of the charge in the calculation.
 Please note that your percentage or transaction charge must be the same for all transactions for uCollect to calculate it.
 If you charges are likely to vary by transaction or settlement then you should NOT use this feature.
 Check the gateway instructions for guidance here.

 Also, please note that this is calculated for each batch processed by uCollect and may not exactly match the settlement cycle processed by your gateway.
 We will create a new fee entry every time uCollect generates payments through (1) the scheduled daily batch, (2) the Process Now/Generate Now feature, and (3) when a customer uses the Pay Now feature.

 If your settlement account (“Xero Bank Account”) is a Bank account type then uCollect will create a Spend Money transaction.
-If it is not a bank account (i.e., another account type with payments enabled”) then uCollect will create a Bill and mark it as paid against the settlement account.
+If your settlement account is another account type with payments enabled then uCollect will create a Bill and mark it as paid against the settlement account.

 Calculate Commission/Fees on Settlement: Check this box to activate the feature.
 If you un-check this box your commission data will be removed from the system.